danielharrell/open-eyes-lect-2017-18/Open.md

 semblance of boundlessness.
 For now consider our deepest state of being, on my earlier suggestion: the open eyes of awareness.
-Here, too, openness has the genuineness of a virtue, but in the older sense of a natural power, beneath any cultivated excellence, and inclusive of any corruption that comes to light.
+Here, too, openness has the genuineness of a virtue, but in the sense of a natural power, beneath any cultivated excellence, and inclusive of any corruption that comes to light.
 This scope is made dramatic in the case of Odysseus.
 For while his absence allows the suitors to